blockchain/service-my-wallet-v3/README.md

 Runtime errors:

+  * If you are seeing a `TypeError` claiming that an object `has no method 'compare'`, it is because you are on a version of Node older than 0.12, before the `compare` method was added to Buffers.
+Try upgrading to at least Node version 0.12.

   * If you are getting wallet decryption errors despite having correct credentials, then it's possible that you do not have Java installed, which is required by a dependency of the my-wallet-v3 module.
 Not having Java installed during the `npm install` process can result in the inability to decrypt wallets.
 Download the JDK from [here for Mac](https://support.apple.com/kb/DL1572) or by running `apt-get install default-jdk` on debian-based linux systems.

 Timeout Errors: